 - Keep your original identify proofs handy with you and attest the photocopies.

 - If you are traveling in a group of 2 or more people, then the details of all the people can be mentioned on the same permit form.
 You do not have to apply for all of them separately.

 - The entire process of getting the permit can take anywhere from 1 hour to 3 hours, or even more, so please plan accordingly.
 It would be best to reach the office as early as possible.

 Hanle Permit is being issued this year.
 You can add it to your ILP form and visit accordingly.

 Permits for traveling from Pangong to Tso Moriri directly via Chushul, Nyoma, Loma, Mahe, Sumdo are getting issued.
 But please make sure that you are mentioning the entire route on the form.

-Another thing to remember is that even after getting the permit, you may be stopped en route and turned back by Indian Army or ITBP.
+Another thing to remember is that even after getting the permit, you may be stopped en route and turned back by the Indian Army or ITBP.